'Energy-sucking' Radio Antennas,

 1. Jump down to full article

-HOW DO ATOMS DO IT?I stumbled across the answer to my questions in a paper about VLF/ELF loop antennas.
+HOW DO ATOMS DO IT?I stumbled across the answer to my questions in a paper about Nasa's VLF/ELF loop antennas.
 Apparently Quantum Mechanics does not supply the answer.
 Instead the question of small antenna behavior is resolved by a little-known section of classical electromagnetism.
 It involves resonance, but more importantly, it involves the magnetic and electric fields which surround any antenna.
 (I guess I should have expected this.
 After all, much of physics works fine with classical concepts, with photons and EM waves both explaining the same phenomena.)

 An "electrically small" antenna is one where the physical antenna size is